 Speaking of China, the following is a new article published in The Diplomat magazine, Signs of a New Tiananmen in China (emphasis added):

 The range of issues is wide and diverse.
 Despite disagreement among participants in this incipient post-1989 Chinese intellectual renaissance, the discussion is fast converging on three critical issues.
 First, there appears to be a widely shared consensus among China’s thinking class that the country’s economic reform is either dead or mired in stagnation.
-Second, those who . . .
+Second, those . . .

 → Read More: China: Signs of a New Tiananmen